CRASHSpace/tuesday/_learn/02-courses.md

 layout: page
 name: 02-courses.md
 title: Courses
-description: multi-lesson courses on privacy, secuirty and infosec as a career
+description: "Multi-lesson courses on privacy, secuirty and infosec as a career"
 ---

 ### General Courses